 Bristol-Myers Squibb has a broad, global development program to study Opdivo in multiple tumor types consisting of more than 50 trials - as monotherapy or in combination with other therapies - in which more than 8,000 patients have been enrolled worldwide.

-Opdivo was the first PD-1 immune checkpoint inhibitor to receive regulatory approval anywhere in the world in July 2014, and currently has regulatory approval in more than 37 countries including the United States, Japan, and in the European Union.
+Opdivo is the first PD-1 immune checkpoint inhibitor to receive regulatory approval anywhere in the world in July 2014, and currently has regulatory approval in more than 37 countries including the United States, Japan, and in the European Union.

+Indications and Important Safety Information for $\textbf{OPDIVO}^{^{\otimes}}(\textbf{nivolumab})$

+INDICATIONS

-In the U.S., Opdivo is indicated for patients with unresectable or metastatic melanoma and disease progression following Yervoy (ipilimumab) and, if BRAF V600 mutation positive, a BRAF inhibitor.
-Opdivo is also approved for use in combination with Yervoy, for the treatment of patients with BRAF V600 wild-type unresectable or metastatic melanoma.
+OPDIVO® (nivolumab) is indicated for the treatment of unresectable or metastatic melanoma as a single agent in patients with disease progression following ipilimumab and, if BRAF V600 mutation positive, a BRAF inhibitor and in combination with ipilimumab in patients with BRAF V600 wild-type melanoma.

 These indications are approved under accelerated approval based on tumor response rate and durability of response.
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.
-Opdivo is also indicated in the U.S. for the treatment of patients with metastatic non-small cell lung cancer (NSCLC) with progression on or after platinum-based chemotherapy.
-Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving Opdivo.
+Continued approval for these indications may be contingent upon verification and description of clinical benefit in the confirmatory trials.

+OPDIVO^{} (nivolumab) is indicated for the treatment of patients with metastatic non-small cell lung cancer (NSCLC) with progression on or after platinum-based chemotherapy.
+Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving OPDIVO.